mermaid-js/mermaid/docs/n00b-gettingStarted.md

   <script>mermaid.initialize({startOnLoad:true});</script>
 </body>
 ```
-**Notes**:It is good practice to keep the `mermaid.initialize()` API call right next the `mermaid.min.js` `script` tag.
+**Notes**: It is good practice to keep the `mermaid.initialize()` API call right next the `mermaid.min.js` `script` tag.

-          startOnLoad is a parameter that can optionally be changed to false, this would then prevent mermaid from immediately rendering upon loading.
+`startOnLoad` is a parameter that can optionally be changed to false, this would then prevent mermaid from immediately rendering upon loading.

 ### If the three steps mentioned are followed you will end up with something like this: